SaitoTech/saito-lite/README.md

 ## Install Saito and Start a Node

-Clone the Saito software directory and start-up an instance of Saito as follows:
+Clone the Saito software directory and through a Bash shell start-up an instance of Saito as follows:

 ```
 git clone https://github.com/saitotech/saito-lite